pixie-io/pixie/README.md

 4. **Lift off! 🚀**

-    Start using the CLI by running `px help` in your terminal or view your preconfigured view in the Live UI at `https://work.withpixie.ai/`
+    Start using Pixie by running `px help` in your terminal or view your preconfigured dashboards in the [Live UI](https://work.withpixie.ai/)

 _For detailed information on compatibility & requirements check out our [docs](https://work.withpixie.ai/docs/getting-started/compatibility-requirements) or ping us on [slack](https://slackin.withpixie.ai/)_

 ## Run Scripts